chstan/autodiDAQt/docs/source/panels.rst

 Panels are windows, as provided by PyQt5, but simpler to manage:

-* Panels are restartable, and DAQuiri gives you another window where you can open closed panels
+* Panels are restartable, and autodidaqt gives you another window where you can open closed panels
 * Panels are easily sized, can be opened automatically on start
 * (in 1.0.0) The location and state of panels will be restored